Seated Pike Compression

 Variations:

-• Seated Straddle Compression: A variation where the legs are wide apart rather than together and places more emphasis on the hip flexion aspect of the movement.
+- Seated Straddle Compression: A variation where the legs are wide apart rather than together and places more emphasis on the hip muscles.

 How to perform Seated Pike Compressions:

-• Starting Position: Sit on a flat surface with your legs straight and together.
-Place your hands on your sides for support.
+- Starting Position: Sit on a flat surface with your legs straight together.
+Place your hands on your sides for support, with your shoulders depressed and protracted.

 Breathing Technique: